NesAbosso/CodeSummary/README.md

 ## Update-Database

 I then scaffold the CRUD pages, by right-clicking on the Controllers folder, selecting Add > New Scaffolded Item, and selecting Razor Pages using Entity Framework.
-You would then select the Comment model and the required pages (Index, Edit, Create, Details, and Delete).
+I then select the Comment model and the required pages (Index, Edit, Create, Details, and Delete).
-After scaffolding, you would be able to access the CRUD pages for the Comment model and perform operations such as creating, editing, and deleting comments.
+After scaffolding, I was able to access the CRUD pages for the Comment model and perform operations such as creating, editing, and deleting comments.
 The pages would use Entity Framework to interact with the database and display information about comments.

 ![image](https://user-images.githubusercontent.com/117785546/216729713-93e254cf-5198-4d83-abbb-9ccb38399516.png)